ecs36c-fq2024/hw1/README.md

 #### Queue

 You will find the input file for queue in `[PROJ_ROOT]/input/queue/[num].txt`.
+You will find the expected output file for queue in `[PROJ_ROOT]/expected/queue/[num].txt`.

 For each line in the input file for queue:

 1. `c COMMENTS` All comments will begin with c.
 2. `q` Create an empty queue
-3. `e a` For line starting with u, enqueue a onto the existing queue.
+3. `e a` For line starting with e, enqueue a onto the existing queue.
 There will be only one `a` for each line starting with `u`.
-4. `d` For line starting with o, dequeue the value and write into output_file along with a new line.
+4. `d` For line starting with d, dequeue the value and write into output_file along with a new line.

 #### Linked List